weareprestatech/hotpdf/README.md

 You should install the [pre-commit](https://github.com/weareprestatech/hotpdf/blob/main/.pre-commit-config.yaml) hooks with `pre-commit install`.
 This will run the linter, mypy, and ruff formatting before each commit.

-Rembember to run `pip install -e '.[dev]'` to install the extra dependencies for development.
+Remember to run `pip install -e '.[dev]'` to install the extra dependencies for development.

 For more examples of how to run the full test suite please refer to the [CI workflow](https://github.com/weareprestatech/hotpdf/blob/main/.github/workflows/test.yml).